Harshini-Gaddam/sql_projects_SCD/README.md

 # sql_projects
-This speaks SQL projects that I did
+This Repository speaks SQL projects that I did